The A, AAAA, and CNAME resource records

 In the above syntax, the TTL and class fields have the same meanings as the TTL and class fields have in the host records.

+The canonical-name field defines the name you want to use to access the alias name specified in the alias-name field.
 This record type is used when you want to access a service or a host from another name.
 You can also use this record to hide your internal network structure from external users.

 Let's understand it through our example.
 Suppose we run the web service on a host called myWebServer.
 In this situation, we can map the name www (web service) with the name myWebServer.
 After this, DNS will translate the name www into the IP address of myWebServer.
 Users will access the web service running on the IP address of myWebServer by using the name www.